 Payday Loan Apps

 Payday loan apps should be your last option.
-Payday loans are usually for larger amounts and have high fees.
+They are usually for larger amounts and have high fees.
 There are quick payday loans online but always ask about the total cost.

 Unfortunately, they often aren’t transparent about the total cost, which can be misleading if you think you’re not paying interest or there aren’t any fees.
-For example, if you miss your payment, you’ll be responsible for even more penalties, and payday loans’ interest rates are usually astronomical.
+For example, if you miss your payment, you’ll be responsible for even more penalties, and the interest rates on payday loans are usually astronomical.

 Pros and Cons of Instant Loan Apps